|Nutritional Guidelines (per serving)|

 Cover and microwave on high for 5 minutes.
 Let cool slightly and then mash with a wooden spoon or potato masher for chunky applesauce.
 For smooth applesauce, run the mixture through a ricer or use an immersion blender.

 Serve warm or chilled.
-Refrigerate any leftovers, covered, for up to 1 week.
+Refrigerate any leftovers, covered, for up to one week.